triwgani/Maven02/README.md

 ![](MavenMarket.png)

 This Project Case is part of the Microsoft Power BI Desktop for Business Intelligence Course on [Udemy](https://www.udemy.com/course/microsoft-power-bi-up-running-with-power-bi-desktop/) online platform by Maven Analytics.
-In this case, I worked with data from **Maven Market**, a multi-national grocery chain with locations in **Canada, Mexico** and the **United States**.
+In this case, I am being put in the point of view of a Business Intelligence Analyst in **Maven Market**, a Multinational Grocery Chain with locations in **Canada, Mexico** and the **United States**.
+My role is to transform raw data into a dashboard report to help the Management Team track the KPI, montor and compare the performance, as well as identifiy some insights.
 I worked through the entire business intelligence workflow: **connecting and shaping the data, building a relational model, adding calculated fields, and designing an interactive report**.

 ## Problem Questions
-The Company Management Team would like to find out the Topline Performance of their products.
-This will be delivered by:
+The Management Team would like to find out the Topline Performance of their products.
+This must be delivered by:
 - Defining the Top 30 Product Brands with highest Total Transactions and their corresponding Profit, Profit Margin, as well as Return Rate in descending order.
-- Providing KPI information displaying the Current Month Transactions vs Last Month Transaction, Current Month Profit vs Last Month Profit, Current Month Returns vs Last Month Returns.
+- Providing KPI information displaying the Current Month Transactions vs Last Month Transaction, Current Month Profit vs Last Month Profit, and Current Month Returns vs Last Month Returns.
 - Displaying a visual geographical map showing Transaction by Cities in which the company stores are operating.
+- Providing information of Total Transaction in each of the country that can be drilled up/down so that the granularity of the information can be determined in either level of country, city, or state.
+- The management would like to know the weekly trending of the company's revenue, especially during the year 1998.
+Besides that, the management also wanted to find out if the monthly revenue had been achieved or not by comparing the Monthly Revenue vs the Monthly Target Revenue.

 ## Datasets
 There are 7 Datasets used in this project, i.e.: